nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * This policy can be applied to both token senders and token receivers.
-There are two owner hook interfaces, `fa2_token_receiver` and `fa2_token_sender`, that need to be implemented by token owner contracts to expose the owner's hooks to FA2 token contract.
+There are two owner hook interfaces, `fa2_token_receiver` and `fa2_token_sender`, that need to be implemented by token owner contracts to expose the token owner's hooks to the FA2 token contract.

-* If a transfer failed because of the token owner permission behavior, the operation MUST fail with the one of the following error mnemonics:
+* If a transfer failed because of the token owner hook permission behavior, the operation MUST fail with the one of the following error mnemonics:

 | Error Mnemonic | Description |
 | :------------- | :---------- |